Mary Millington: Legacy

 Millington has been described as one of the "two hottest British sex film stars of the seventies", the other being Fiona Richmond.
 David Sullivan described her as "the only really uninhibited, natural sex symbol that Britain ever produced and who believed in what she did".
-Between 1975 and 1982 there was always at least one of Millington's films playing in London's West End.
+Between 1975 and 1982, there was always at least one of Millington's films playing in London's West End.

 A posthumous film about her life was released in 1980, entitled Mary Millington's True Blue Confessions.
 In 1996, Channel Four screened a tribute to her entitled Sex and Fame: The Mary Millington Story, featuring an interview with David Sullivan.

 Twenty years after her death, the author and film historian Simon Sheridan put Millington's life into context in the biography Come Play with Me: The Life and Films of Mary Millington.
 Further information about her career can be found in Sheridan's follow-up book Keeping the British End Up: Four Decades of Saucy Cinema, the fourth edition of which was published in April 2011.

-In 2004 Millington's prominence was recognized by her inclusion in the Oxford Dictionary of National Biography, edited by Colin Matthew and Brian Harrison.
+In 2004, Millington's prominence was recognised by her inclusion in the Oxford Dictionary of National Biography, edited by Colin Matthew and Brian Harrison.
 Her entry was written by Richard Davenport-Hines.

-In 2008 an exhibition of the work of the late glamour photographer Fred Grierson was held in London, which included several little-seen pictures of Millington taken by Grierson at June Palmer's Strobe Studios in the early 1970s.
+In 2008, an exhibition of the work of the late glamour photographer Fred Grierson was held in London, which included several little-seen pictures of Millington taken by Grierson at June Palmer's Strobe Studios in the early 1970s.

 In late 2009, an 8 mm copy of one of her early John Lindsay short films Special Assignment resurfaced.
 Unseen since the early 1970s, it was subsequently transferred to DVD.
 Two years later in 2011, Wild Lovers, another 8 mm film starring Millington, was also traced and transferred from 8 mm to DVD.

-In 2014, four spoken word erotic stories recorded by Millington in 1978–9 were released as a vinyl LP.
+In 2014, four spoken word erotic stories recorded by Millington from 1978 to 1979 were released as a vinyl LP.

 A nightclub in Liverpool is named after her.
-She is commemorated in a blue plaque on the site of the former Moulin Cinema in Great Windmill Street, Soho for her appearance in Come Play with Me.
+She is commemorated with a blue plaque on the site of the former Moulin Cinema in Great Windmill Street, Soho for her appearance in Come Play with Me.
 The film is listed in the Guinness Book of World Records as running there continuously for 201 weeks, from April 1977 to March 1981, making it the longest-running British film.
-The validity of this record and the blue plaque have been called into question by film historian Allen Eyles who says that Come Play with Me ran for 165 weeks and that Britain's longest running film was South Pacific which ran for four years and twenty-two weeks.
-Nevertheless, Come Play With Me still stands as one of the longest-running films in British movie history.
+The validity of this record and the blue plaque have been called into question by film historian Allen Eyles who says that Come Play with Me ran for 165 weeks and that Britain's longest running film was South Pacific, which ran for four years and twenty-two weeks.
+Nevertheless, Come Play With Me stands as one of the longest-running films in British movie history.